zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_input - section for function form_input not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- form_input_password - section for function form_input_password not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- input_password - section for function input_password not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
-    \-- icon - section for function icon not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- about_page - section for function about_page not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- about_body - section for function about_body not yet defined that it should be the form HTML elements used in zukunft.com in /html/html_base.php
     \-- edit_url - section for function edit_url not yet defined that it should be output device specific support functions for the pure HTML version in /html/html_base.php